EMPTYVOID-DEV/GStore/README.md

 ```

 1. The `apps/` directory contains the various applications.
-2. The `packages/` directory houses shared functionality and utilities.
+2. The `packages/` directory houses shared functionalities and utilities.
-3. Docker configuration files are included in the `docker/` folder.
+3. Docker configuration files are stored in the `docker/` folder.
-4. Each workspace has a dedicated `README` file with specific details and an optional `.env.example` template.
+4. Each workspace includes a dedicated `README` file with specific details and an optional `.env.example` template.

 ## Usage